Ashley-Edge/DnD_character_generator/README.md

 ## Different Implementations

 For services 2, 3 and 4 I am required to create 2 different implementations of my app.
 I must be able to demonstrate swapping these implementations out for each other seamlessly, without disrupting the user experience.
 For this I have decided to treat my implementation as an app update, where new character classes and races have been added.
-To make it really clear to the user I will be altering the HTML with a "Now with more combinations!" notice. :smile: I will also add the past characters feature I mentioned in my [Service1](#Service1)
+To make it really clear to the user I will be altering the HTML with a "Now with more combinations!" notice. :smile: I will also add the past characters feature I mentioned in my [Service1](#Service1) I altered all tests too.

 ## Docker